 WA-based community services Peak body that is also eligible to apply for Lotterywest grants (note, Peaks who are not registered for GST are able to apply for a maximum of $15,000 only).

-An identified emerging issue that requires a quick response, and goes beyond the core business of the applying Peak
+An identified emerging issue that requires a quick response, and goes beyond the core business of the applying Peak with a clearly identified public benefit.

 It is a small grant (less than $20,000).